Multiple citizenship: Multiple citizenship not recognized

-A statement that a country "does not recognize" multiple citizenship is confusing and ambiguous.
-Often, it is simply a restatement of the Master Nationality Rule, whereby a country treats a person who is a citizen of both that country and another in the same way as one who is a citizen only of the country.
-In other words, the country "does not recognize" that the person has any other citizenship for the purposes of the country's laws.
+A statement that a country "does not recognize" multiple citizenship is ambiguous.
+Often, it is simply a restatement of the Master Nationality Rule, whereby country A treats a person who is a citizen of both country A and country B in the same way as someone who is a citizen only of country A. In other words, the country "does not recognize" that the person has any other citizenship for the purposes of the country's laws.
 In particular, citizens of a country may not be permitted to use another country's passport or travel documents to enter or leave the country, or be entitled to consulate assistance from the other country.
 Also, the dual national may be subject to compulsory military service in countries where they are considered to be nationals.

 Complex laws on dual citizenship

 Some countries have special rules relating to multiple citizenships, such as: